 Ann Cary Simpson, Senior Associate

-Ann Simpson has been with moss+ross for five years following more than 16 years as Associate Dean for Development at The UNC School of Government.
+Ann Simpson has been with moss+ross for six years following more than 16 years as Associate Dean for Development at The UNC School of Government.
 Having provided consultation and training in communications and fundraising for various nonprofits and land trusts throughout North Carolina, Ann retired from the School in 2013 to devote more time to consulting and publications work.
 With moss+ross, she has worked with the UNC School of Media and Journalism, Caring House, Habitat for Humanity of Orange County, the Conservation Trust for NC and other clients on executive searches; Redwoods Group Foundation and two synagogues on case statements, and with the UNC School of Media and Journalism, the UNC Institute for the Environment, and the Conservation Trust of NC on campaign readiness, planning, goal setting and feasibility.

 Ann originated the Institute of Government’s development program in 1997 and in 2013 left a successful team raising over $1.2 million annually in private operating, program and endowment funding.
 From 1998 to 2006, the School participated for the first time in a University capital campaign, successfully exceeding its goal of $10 million under her leadership.
 Throughout her tenure at the School, Ann worked with her team and with volunteer committees to design and implement numerous funding campaigns, events, tributes, lectures, and special projects.
 She also produced regular institutional and special communications including a semi-annual newsletter, brochures, press releases and annual reports.